rogerhunter00-afk/cosy-laundry-game/README.md

 # Cozy Laundry Game

 Cozy Laundry is a small factory management prototype played in the browser.
-The interface presents a live dashboard with a world view on the left and a sidebar for orders, construction, upgrades and stats.
+The interface now focuses on a live dashboard showing key stats alongside a sidebar for orders, construction, upgrades and stats.

 ## Drag-and-drop Orders